likvidera/Documentation/CTF/mirc2077/README.md

 If the link contains Javascript, it will be interpreted by Duktape (https://duktape.org).
 To make this interesting, an OOB-RW bug was introduced to the TypedArray object via a custom built-in.

-However, the JS-interpretation occurs in a heavily seccomp-sandboxed child-process.
-For the first flag, it's enough to get code-exec in the JS-interpretation-process but the end goal is to escape it by exploiting a bug in the IPC of the main-process.
+The JS-interpretation occurs in a heavily seccomp-sandboxed child-process.
+However, for the first flag, it's enough to get code-exec in the JS-interpretation-process but the end goal is to escape it by exploiting a bug in the IPC of the main-process.

-## Backdoor / Bug analysis
+## Backdoor / Duktape bug analysis
-This is the mentioned 'backdoor' added to the IRC-clients repository.
+This is bug that was introduced to Duktape
 ``` diff
 +DUK_INTERNAL duk_ret_t duk_bi_typedarray_sect(duk_hthread *thr) {
 +	duk_hbufobj *h_this;